bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 we discussed previously, namely link, visited, hover, and active.

-To display the output of this code, I moved back to my HTML file and click the \"View\" icon at the top right of my screen.
+To display the output of this code, I moved back to my HTML file and click the &quot;View&quot; icon at the top right of my screen.

 By default, the link to the Little Lemon Instagram page displays in a blue color because I set it to blue with the link pseudo-class in the